UbuntuKylin/kylin-screenshot/README.md

 ## License
 - The main code is licensed under [GPLv3](LICENSE)
-- The logo of Flameshot is licensed under [Free Art License v1.3](img/app/flameshotLogoLicense.txt)
 - The button icons are licensed under Apache License 2.0.
 See: https://github.com/google/material-design-icons
 - The code at capture/capturewidget.cpp is based on https://github.com/ckaiser/Lightscreen/blob/master/dialogs/areadialog.cpp (GPLv2)
 - The code at capture/capturewidget.h is based on https://github.com/ckaiser/Lightscreen/blob/master/dialogs/areadialog.h (GPLv2)